 - Whoopi Goldberg

-Academy Award winning actress, activist, writer, comedian, and moderator of The View, Whoopi Goldberg suffers from hearing loss and wears two hearing aids.
-According to published reports, Goldberg attributes her hearing loss with years of listening to loud music.
+Academy Award-winning actress, activist, writer, comedian, and moderator of The View, Whoopi Goldberg suffers from hearing loss and wears two hearing aids.
+According to published reports, Goldberg attributes her hearing loss to years of listening to loud music.
 Whoopi Goldberg has been open about her hearing loss and advises her fans to take care of their hearing health.

 - Derrick Coleman

 After losing his hearing as a child, at just three years old, Derrick Coleman is the NFL’s first legally deaf offensive player.
 Coleman has played for the Seattle Seahawks, Atlanta Falcons, and the Arizona Cardinals.
 In 2014, Derrick Coleman’s efforts helped the Seahawks win the Superbowl.
 His nonprofit, Derrick L. Coleman No Excuses Foundation was created to help give back to hearing-impaired children, teens, and adults.

 Catchings was born with hearing loss but uses that experience to help fuel her drive to win at everything she puts her mind to.
 Tamicka Catchings is a four-time Olympic gold medalist and retired WNBA player for the Indiana Fever.

 - Andrew Foster

 In 1954, Foster became the first deaf African-American to earn a Bachelor’s degree from Gallaudet University, a renowned school for hard-of-hearing and deaf students.
 Andrew Foster went on to earn two master’s degrees and launched more than 30 schools for the deaf in many different African nations.
 Before his death, Foster was a missionary to the deaf in Ghana, Rwanda, and other African countries.